ftsrg-retelab/base/README.md

 1. As the joystick remains at a positive value, the reference speed is incremented again.
 1. However, it reaches the speed limit so in the next step it is not incremented even though the joystick still has a positive value.
 1. Later, the joystick is set to a negative position for one time unit, making the reference speed to decrease as well.

+# MIT1 Labor using Markdown syntax

+## This is an unordered list:
+*MIT
+*AUT
+*IIT
+## This is an ordered list:
+1. MIT
+1. AUT
+1. IIT

+End of my notes.